How to Develop Your Winning, Goal-Based EHR Integration Strategies

 Establish Guidelines for Data Privacy and Protection

-As you open access to EHRs and other health systems with sensitive information, you should communicate this often and ensure data security is built into every part of your integration plans.
+When accessing to EHRs and other health systems with sensitive information, you should communicate and ensure the implementation of data security throughout your plans.

 Develop Detailed Technical and Project Plans

 Unfortunately, most EHR vendors built systems using their preferred languages and data models.
 They were scrambling to capture market share, not establish compatibility and exchange data.
-As adoption grew, the healthcare industry recognized that EHRs would only truly work if the systems and technologies could talk and share data with each other.
+EHRs, however, are recognized to only work if the systems and technologies could talk and share data with each other.

 But consider this.
 EPIC owns one-third of the U.S. EHR market.
 EPIC and Cerner together dominate 52 percent of the EHR market.
 Add in MEDITECH and three vendors control 74 percent of the EHR market.

-Thinking through these requirements now helps you define what level of support and expertise you’ll need to execute this now-detailed plan.
+Thinking through these requirements now helps you define the needed level of support and expertise to execute this now-detailed plan.

 This brings us to the most crucial recommendation: Find the right interoperability partner.